Have you ever wondered what you would do without your oven and range top? For some of us, this is not a question at all, but an everyday part of life.

 Non-Stick Properties

 Most electric skillet models available today have a non-stick coating, whether it be teflon or ceramic.
-As such, it is important to stay clear of metal utensils, unless you are using a stainless steel model.
+As such, it is important to stay clear of metal utensils, unless you are using a stainless steel electric skillet model.
 Instead, opt for wooden, plastic or silicone cooking utensils.

 Sauté With Your Electric Frying Pan

-Pretty much anything you can do with a frying pan, you can do with an electric one and then some.
-Sautéing is a very common cooking method that utilizes a skillet.
 It will require a little cooking oil and turning the heat up on the dial until it reaches the desired temperature.
 While the skillet is heating, an indicator light will remain on.
 Once the skillet reaches the correct temperature, that light will go off.

 Here are some examples of of what you can sauté in your electric skillet: